 The image's viewpoint suddenly dissolved into a blur for a brief moment, accompanied by an audible buzzing on the soundtrack, before settling on a new perspective where the girl's face could be clearly seen.

 Aneme smiled wryly to herself.
-The majority of the working men held no vestige of interest to her, but one lad in the party had kept her attention since he appeared around the bend by the coppice.
+The majority of the working men held no interest to her, but one lad in the party had kept her full attention since he appeared around the bend by the coppice.
 He was a tall young man, broad of shoulder but still slightly gangly, a youngster not yet filled out with the bulk and muscles of full manhood.

 On this early summer afternoon, the heat of the sun had already dried off the last vestiges of the dew.
 It would be time, Aneme knew, for the men to arrive with their scythes and their rakes - and their tobacco-pipes and their earthy banter - to cut the hay and form the stooks to dry in the afternoon sunshine.